 Can electric cars use bus lanes?

-Electric cars bring an abundance of perks – no congestion charge, lower running costs and free parking in certain areas, to name a few.
-And with other countries in Europe allowing electric cars to travel in bus lanes, it begs the question – can electric cars go in bus lanes in the UK?
+Electric cars bring an abundance of perks – lower running costs and free parking in certain areas, to name a few.
+And with other countries in Europe allowing electric cars to travel in bus lanes, EV owners find themselves asking: Can electric cars go in bus lanes in the UK?

 However, the answer is not so simple.

-While yes electric cars have previously been allowed to use bus lanes in specific trials across the UK –it is not common by any means.
-In fact, it is far from the norm for electric cars to use bus lanes.
+Because while yes, electric cars have previously been allowed to use bus lanes in specific trials across the UK, it’s not common by any means.
+In fact, it’s far from the norm for electric cars to use bus lanes in the UK.

 Can electric cars drive in bus lanes?